Masin-M/GearSwap-Optimizer/Instructions.md

 FFXI Gear Optimizer — Built for the Final Fantasy XI community.

-For bug reports or feature requests, please use the feedback system or contact the developer.
+For bug reports or feature requests, please use GitHub and It'll be handled at some point in time.
+Or not at all.
+Dealer's choice.